Sign In Register

 Safety Score

-Union has an average annual temperature of 47°F (9°C).
+Union experiences four distinct seasons with an average annual temperature of 47°F (9°C).
 Winters average 24°F in January while summers reach 71°F in July.
-Annual precipitation is 46.3 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 46.3 inches (wetter than the 38-inch national average).
+The area receives 56.6 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 481 feet.

 Temperature